What is an .mcpb file?

 Installing .mcpb Files

-Claude Desktop has native support.
-Download a .mcpb file and double-click it, or go to Settings > Extensions > Install Extension.
-Claude will automatically configure everything and prompt for any needed credentials like your MCPBundles API key.
+Claude Desktop (macOS and Windows) has native support — download a .mcpb file and double-click it, or drag it into Claude Desktop's Settings window.
+Claude automatically configures everything and prompts for any needed credentials.

 FAQ